bahrmichael/bahrmichael.github.io/_posts/2021-07-01-reduce-serverless-spending.md

 By comparing the total hourly cost of reserved capacity including upfront payment and non-reserved capacity, I calculated a **savings rate of 45%**.

-To see the prices for reserved capacity, check out [DynamoDB's pricing page](https://aws.amazon.com/dynamodb/pricing/provisioned/), scroll down to the detailed pricing, expand the section "Read and write requests", and scroll down to "Reserved capacity".
+To see the prices for reserved capacity, check out [DynamoDB's pricing page](https://aws.amazon.com/dynamodb/pricing/provisioned/), scroll down to the detailed pricing, expand the section *Read and write requests*, and scroll down to *Reserved capacity*.
 With DynamoDB Reserved Capacity you have to partially pay upfront, and commit to an hourly spending at a reduced rate.
 In return for this payment, you don't get additional charges for the 100 Capacity Units that you purchased.
 You still pay for data storage, transfer and other AWS charges.

-To purchase reserved capacity, go to the DynamoDB service, and open "Reserved capacity" from the lefthand navigation.
+To purchase reserved capacity, go to the DynamoDB service, and open *Reserved capacity* from the lefthand navigation.
 This page will show you the approximate provisioned read and write capacity.
-Continue by clicking on "Purchase reserved capacity", pick a capacity, term and how many units you want to reserve.
+Continue by clicking on *Purchase reserved capacity*, pick a capacity, term and how many units you want to reserve.
 There seems to be no downside to picking a shorter term, so I suggest going with 1 year.
 You can always buy another one, but you can't return one that you already purchased.
 Start small and add more when you have data.
-Once you're comfortable with your selection, click on "Purchase reserved capacity", and you're done.
+Once you're comfortable with your selection, click on *Purchase reserved capacity*, and you're done.

 ## S3 Storage Tiers